SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 <i>But those were thoughts for another day, a day when I would be wiser, stronger, greater.</i>

 <i>Cedric and I are quiet as we move through the crowds and exit the bar.
-Frankie still watched the door.</i>
+Frankie still watched the door, a stalwart guardian.</i>

 #### FRANKIE